-Finally, back to Eldridge Estate, here’s Lloyd’s take on the 2011 vintage which, he says,“provided nature with an opportunity to see what they could throw at us…lots of rain and humid weather.”
+And while we’re talking vintages, first here’s Lloyd’s take on 2011 which, he says,“provided nature with an opportunity to see what they could throw at us…lots of rain and humid weather.”
 For him a cool year has resulted in relatively approachable, aromatic Pinots and some really special, ageworthy Chardonnays.
-My apologies and to David for the circular saw “accompaniment” – more penetrating than it seemed at the time….
+My apologies and to David and you for the circular saw “accompaniment” – more penetrating than it seemed at the time…

 Eldridge Estate Chardonnay 2009 – pale yellow with a delicate nose and palate of vanilla poached pears and melon with hints of sweet, juicy mandarin and a lick of cinnamon.
 Very fine, long and lingering with a lovely freshness to its silky fruit.
 A beautiful wine.

 Eldridge Estate Chardonnay 2008 – a touch deeper in hue with richer, riper, weightier white peach fruit, layered with white chocolate, nougat and spicy oak.
 Having undergone a full (natural) malo, it’s subtly creamy/buttery rather than silky in texture (Lloyd reckons using solids puts the emphasis on (smooth) texture rather than buttery flavour).
 A real powerhouse.

 Eldridge Estate Chardonnay 2007 – a deeper colour again with ripe herbal angelica notes, marzipan and cedar oak on the nose.
 It’s a little too evolved for my taste, with a very savoury, nutty palate, though there’s (wind chilled) Peninsula freshness to the finish.